 The Real Value Behind A Competitive Analysis

 Companies conducting competitive analysis do so for various reasons.
 Sometimes it’s for benchmarking, other times it’s for inspiration, and often it’s to compare what competitors are doing relative to their existing marketing and sales strategies.
-Most of the times, however, extremely important factors are missed.
+Most of the time, however, extremely important factors are missed.

 For any business to experience sustainable growth, they must have customers who clearly understand what they do and why they do it.
-To get the most from your next competitive analysis, look into your competitor’s why, how and what, as well as the relationships between each factor.
+To get the most from your next competitive analysis, look into your competitor’s why, how, and what, as well as the relationships between each factor.

 The Why, How and What Factors

 - Does what your competition offer reflect they’re why?
 Then why is their motivation, meaning, cause, purpose, belief, or mission?